-Name, composition and mandate of the main body overseeing remuneration.
-The remuneration issues in EXIM Bank are overseen by a five-member Remuneration Committee.
+i) Name, composition and mandate of the main body overseeing remuneration.
+The remuneration issues in EXIM Bank are overseen by a fivemember Remuneration Committee.
 It comprises the Managing Director & CEO, three Deputy Managing Directors and the Head of HR.
-The primary functions of the Remuneration Committee are to determine, review and propose principles and governance framework for all decisions relating to remunerations of the employees of EXIM Bank.
-While the Human Resources Division is responsible for preparing and recommending reward plans and compensation, the committee's duties are to assess and review these recommendations and submit them to the Board of Directors for approval.
+The primary functions of the Remuneration Committee are to determine, review and propose principles and decisions relating governance framework for all remunerations of the employees of EXIM Bank.
+While the Human Resources Division is responsible for preparing and recommending reward plans and compensation, committee's duties are to assess and review recommendations and submit them to the Board of Directors for approval.